 - Have a professor appointed to coordinate the preparation and organisation of the Challenge at the University;

-- Have two professors with some design knowledge and familiarity in space systems, willing to learn the Concurrent Engineering approach and OCDT, appointed as system engineers for the Challenge;
+- Have two professors with some design knowledge and familiarity in space systems appointed as systems engineers for the Challenge.
+They should be willing to learn the Concurrent Engineering approach and OCDT, and be available for the entire duration of the Challenge, as well as to participate in the preparation meetings;

 - Commit to collaborate with ESA and the other participating universities during the preparation and organisation of the Challenge, to attend the meetings and to meet the milestones:

-- 1-2 months before the Challenge: the OCDT and related workbooks should be installed and the two system engineers should be familiar with the material and the Concurrent Engineering approach
+- 1-2 months before the Challenge: the OCDT and related workbooks should be installed and the two systems engineers should be familiar with the material and the Concurrent Engineering approach.

-- 1 months before the Challenge: students should be identified and information about participants should be provided to ESA
+- 1 month before the Challenge: students should be identified and information about participants should be provided to ESA.

-For more information, please contact tlp @ esa.int and have a look at how the results of the 2018 Challenge.
+For more information, please contact tlp @ esa.int and have a look at the results of the 2019 Challenge.